Greatest Hits Radio West Yorkshire: Magic 828

-After Emap bought Radio Aire and Magic 828 in 1995, they began to roll the Magic brand out across the other AM stations in they owned, creating Magic 1161 (Hull), Magic 990, 1305 & 1548 (Sheffield), Magic 1152 (Newcastle), Magic 1170 (Teesside), Magic 999 (Preston), Magic 1548 (Liverpool) and Magic 1152 (Manchester).
+After EMAP bought Radio Aire and Magic 828 in 1995, they began to roll out the Magic brand across all their AM stations in the north of England.
+These were Magic 1161 (East Yorkshire), Magic AM (South Yorkshire), Magic 1152 (Newcastle), Magic 1170 (Teesside), Magic 999 (Lancashire), Magic 1548 (Merseyside) and Magic 1152 (Manchester).
+EMAP's other station, Touch AM went to Capital Gold instead due to Capital Radio Group acquiring Red Dragon FM and its AM sister station.

-In December 2001, EMAP decided that it was more economical for the Magic network to share off-peak programmes and in line with the other Magic AM stations began networking between 10 am-2 pm, and 7 pm-6 am.
-During these hours it was simply known as Magic, although there were local commercial breaks and local news on the hour.
+In December 2001, EMAP decided that it was more economical for the Magic network to share off-peak programmes and in line with the other Magic AM stations began networking between 10am and 2pm, and between 7pm and 6am.
+During these hours it was simply known as Magic, although there were local commercial breaks and local news and weather on the hour through the day.
+Peter Tait, who had hosted the Breakfast Show since 1992 continued to present Breakfast, while Andy Siddell presented the Afternoon Show.

+Peter Tait died in 2002 and the Breakfast Show was subsequently presented by Paul Carrington.
 In January 2003 after a sharp decline in listening, the station ceased networking with the London station Magic 105.4.
 At this point, a regional northern network was created with programmes broadcast from Magic 1152 in Newcastle.
-During networked hours, local adverts were aired, as well as local news on the hour.
+During networked hours, local commercials were aired, as well as local news and weather on the hour.

-In July 2006, more networking was introduced across the Northern Magic AM network with only the 4-hour breakfast show between 06:00 and 10:00 presented from the local studios.
-However, the decision was taken in April 2013 to network this show across the other Yorkshire-based Magic stations.
+In July 2006, more networking was introduced across the northern Magic AM network with only the four hour breakfast show between 6am and 10am presented from the local studios.
+At this point, Andy Siddell moved to Newcastle to present the Afternoon Show across the network.
+In 2007, Glenn Pinder took over the Breakfast Show where he remained until 2014, although in April 2013 the show also started to be networked across the other Yorkshire-based Magic stations.
 Other programming was networked from Newcastle, Manchester and London.

 Radio Aire 2

-Following the rebrand of the Magic AM stations in northern England at the start of 2015, the station became known as Radio Aire 2 and then Greatest Hits Radio from January 2019.
+Following the rebrand of the Magic AM stations in northern England, on 5 January 2015 Magic 828 became known as Radio Aire 2.
+All programming at this point was networked, except for news, weather, travel and commercials.

+Pulse 2

+Pulse 2 was the final version of the oldies and classic hits station that had served the western half of West Yorkshire on MW from 1989 until 2020.
+See dedicated page for Pulse 2 for a full history.

+Ridings FM

+Ridings FM broadcast to Wakefield and the Five Towns area of West Yorkshire on 106.8 MHz FM from 3 October 1999 until 31 August 2020.
+See dedicated page for Ridings FM for a full station history.